Skip to content

 If your child is struggling with a similar problem not directly addressed in this section, see the list below for information about other related symptom areas.

 • Emotional regulation: some children can be particularly intense.
 They may have temper tantrums and might be more emotionally labile.
-Temperament refers to personality characteristics that we are born with, early indicators of who we will be.
+Temperament refers to personality characteristics that we are born with as early indicators of who we will be.
 According to researchers Thomas and Chess, intensity is one of 9 temperament characteristics obvious early in life that could influence emotion regulation.
 This intensity could also relate to mood.

 • Mood swings: some children are more intense and moody, which can be evidence of later mood regulation challenges.
 It will be important to watch for signs of anxiety or depression.
 Significant mood swings are consistent with attachment disorders, but attachment is not the only probable cause of these challenges.